alexey-krasnov/oop_in_python/README.md

 ## Prerequisites

-To run the notebook, you need to have Python and Jupyter Notebook installed.
+To run the notebook, you need to have Python and Jupyter Lab installed.
 It's recommended to use a virtual environment to manage dependencies.

 ## Installation